 - 4th Generation: Foxes started to wag their tails and approach humans voluntarily.
 Started to allow humans to pet and carry them.

 - 6th Generation: Foxes started to follow humans and even lick them like dogs.

 In addition to observing changes in the animals’ neurochemical and neurohormonal mechanisms, the ultimate conclusion that Belyaev came to as it relates to fox behavior was that the difference between tame and aggressive foxes was almost entirely genetic.
 Click here for a great video summary of Belyaev’s work.

 Another terrific exploration of canine temperament is in the PBS NOVA documentary Dogs Decoded.

-- Top 7 Questions To Ask A Breeder When Buying A Puppy
+- 7 Best Questions To Ask A Dog Breeder Before Buying A Puppy

 - Puppy Fear Periods: The 5 Things that Can Save Your Puppy!